slav-krav/swcom-task/README.md

 # Known issues
 Due to time my personal limits and task description I had to omit usage of some best practises.
 Thus, some unfortunate flaws present, here are some of them:
+1. Py app far from ideal app:
-1. No tests in py service
+   - No tests
-2. Service is stateful (sqllite data is in container with the py service).
+   - Service is stateful (sqllite data is in container with the py service).
+   - Py app is not fully user-friendly.
+For example, if you will try to create two users with same email, which violates DB constraint, you will get `Internal server error` instead of user-friendly error

-3. No real authentication.
+2. No real authentication.
 Only authorisation.
 JWT token will be generated at the moment of user creation.
-4. JWT salt is hardcoded to `SECRET` value.
+3. JWT salt is hardcoded to `SECRET` value.
-5. Usage of `latest` docker tag
+4. Usage of `latest` docker tag

 # Local non-containerized launch reminders